kieran-bamforth/docker-ci/README.md

 - [x] Create a docker image that will be used to build the app
 - [x] Ensure that the NodeJS app is working
 - [x] Create the webhook for GitHub
+- [ ] Remove the old ansible jenkins job and replace it with GH org job.